 |IT / System Administrator||Installs and maintains the complete BlueConic deployment.|

-Users with this role will have access to Segments, Insights, and the Simulator.
+Another example of a custom role could be a Segmentation Specialist.
+You may want users within this role to have access to Segments, Insights, and the Simulator.
 To grant more access to users with this role, select the checkboxes of the desired function.

 Each function in the role access list maps to BlueConic menu items.
 BlueConic users see only the menu items to which access has been granted.
 For example, to a user in the role above, the menu bar would look like this:

-The BlueConic home tab is always accessible, as are the "Notifications," "Help," and "Personal Settings" menu items.
-Other than that, the main menu only shows the "Profiles," "Insights," and "Journey" items that the role grants access to.
+The BlueConic home tab is always accessible, as are the Search feature and the "Notifications," "Help," and "Personal Settings" menu items.
+Other than that, the main menu only shows the "Profiles," "Insights," and "Simulator" items that the role grants access to.

 Users can have multiple roles assigned, which will combine privileges.
 If one of the assigned roles grants access, the user is allowed access to the function.
 Roles are assigned to BlueConic users on the Users tab under Settings.

 Breakdown of permissions